awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-user-data.md

 For information about running commands on your Linux instance at launch, see [Running commands on your Linux instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+For an example of running commands on an instance within an Auto Scaling that work with lifecycle hooks, see [Tutorial: Configure user data to retrieve the target lifecycle state through instance metadata](https://docs.aws.amazon.com/autoscaling/ec2/userguide/tutorial-lifecycle-hook-instance-metadata.html) in the *Amazon EC2 Auto Scaling User Guide*\.

 **Topics**
 + [User data scripts](#user-data-scripts)
 + [User data execution](#user-data-execution)